Healthy Pumpkin Muffins

 - 2 teaspoons baking powder

-- 1.5 teaspoons homemade pumpkin pie spice substitute with store bought
+- 1.5 teaspoons pumpkin pie spice

 - 1/4 teaspoon baking soda